zostay/periodic-s3-sync/README.md

 # Periodic S3 Sync

-This docker image is intended to do just one thing: copy files between S3 and somewhere else, either once or on a schedule.
+This docker image is intended to do just one thing: copy files between S3 and somewhere, either once or on a schedule.
 This is configured using an IAM role rather than an explicit AWS key.
 The reasons for this are listed below.

 ## Configuration